Sheraz-Baig/sherazbaig.github.io/_pages/about.md

   - /about.html
 ---

-❖ Qualified and competent electrical engineer from the Powertech Labs Inc., with over two years of research experience in modelling, analysis, and simulation of power systems
+❖ Qualified and competent Engineer-In-Training (EIT) from Powertech Labs Inc., with two years of research experience and two years of consulting experience in modelling, analysis, and simulation of power systems

 ❖ Received M.A.Sc. degree in electrical and computer engineering from the University of British Columbia, Canada in 2023